civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subsection 74.01(1) of the Act is amended by striking out "or" at the end of paragraph (b) and by adding the following after that paragraph:

-    makes a representation to the public in the form of a statement, warranty or guarantee of a product's benefits for protecting the environment or mitigating the environmental and ecological effects of climate change that is not based on an adequate and proper test, the proof of which lies on the person making the representation; or
+    makes a representation to the public in the form of a statement, warranty or guarantee of a product's benefits for protecting **or restoring** the environment or mitigating the environmental, **social** and ecological **causes or** effects of climate change that is not based on an adequate and proper test, the proof of which lies on the person making the representation;

+    makes a representation to the public with respect to the benefits of a business or business activity for protecting or restoring the environment or mitigating the environmental and ecological causes or effects of climate change that is not based on adequate and proper substantiation in accordance with internationally recognized methodology, the proof of which lies on the person making the representation; or

+  **(1.1)** Subsection 74.01(1.1) of the Act is replaced by the following:

+    **(1.1)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed on a purchaser of the product referred to in subsection (1) by or under an Act of Parliament or the legislature of a province.

-  **(2)** The portion of subsection 74.01(3) of the English version of the Act before paragraph (a) is replaced by the following:
+  **(2)** Subsection 74.01(3) of the Act is replaced by the following:

-    **(3)** A person engages in reviewable conduct who, for the purpose of promoting, directly or indirectly, the supply or use of a product or for the purpose of promoting, directly or indirectly, any business interest, by any means, makes a representation to the public as to the price at which a product or like products have been, are or will be ordinarily supplied by the person making the representation **if** that person, having regard to the nature of the product and the relevant geographic market,
+    **(3)** A person engages in reviewable conduct who, for the purpose of promoting, directly or indirectly, the supply or use of a product or for the purpose of promoting, directly or indirectly, any business interest, by any means, makes a representation to the public as to the price at which a product or like products have been, are or will be ordinarily supplied by the person making the representation **unless** that person, having regard to the nature of the product and the relevant geographic market, **establishes that**

+      they have sold a substantial volume of the product at that price or a higher price within a reasonable period of time before or after the making of the representation, as the case may be; or

+      they have offered the product at that price or a higher price in good faith for a substantial period of time recently before or immediately after the making of the representation, as the case may be.

 ### Section 237

 Section 74.011 of the Act is amended by adding the following after subsection (3):

-**(3.1)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed by or under an Act of Parliament or the legislature of a province.
+**(3.1)** For greater certainty, the making of a representation of a price that is not attainable due to fixed obligatory charges or fees constitutes a false or misleading representation, unless the obligatory charges or fees represent only an amount imposed **on a purchaser of the product referred to in subsections (1) to (3)** by or under an Act of Parliament or the legislature of a province.

 **(3.2)** For greater certainty, in determining whether or not the person who made the representation engaged in the reviewable conduct, it is not necessary to establish that any person was deceived or misled.